mladjom/TeamBlog/Readme.md

 # TeamBlog - A blog using ASP.NET Core 6.0 Razor Pages

 A blog using Razor Pages in ASP.NET Core 6.0 with Entity Framework and Core Identity.
-It is connected to database.
+It is connected to SQL server.
+DefaultConnection in appsettings.json needs to be updated

 I already implementented authentication and authorization.
 There a three user rolls: administrator, editor and registered user.
 Registered users can create new article which by default get status submited.
 Editors can approve or reject articles.